wso2/fhir-mcp-server/README.md

 ## Usage

-You can use the FHIR MCP Server either as a Python package or by cloning its repository.
+You can use the FHIR MCP Server by installing our Python package or by cloning this repository.

-### Via Python Package
+### Installation from PyPI

 1. **Configure Environment Variables:**

     To run the server, you must set `FHIR_SERVER_BASE_URL`.
 If you plan to use authorization, you'll also need to configure `FHIR_SERVER_CLIENT_ID`, `FHIR_SERVER_CLIENT_SECRET`, and `FHIR_SERVER_SCOPES`.
 By default, the MCP server will listen on http://localhost:8000.
 You can customize the host and port by setting `FHIR_MCP_HOST` and `FHIR_MCP_PORT` respectively.

-    You can set these by exporting them in your shell or by creating a `.env` file (referencing `.env.example`).
+    You can set these by exporting them as environment variables like below or by creating a `.env` file (referencing `.env.example`).

     ```bash
     export FHIR_SERVER_BASE_URL=""